Featured picture of post "Six Examples of Interactive Maps"

 Curators at the Middlebury College Museum of Art in Vermont, Sarah Laursen and Sarah Briggs, developed Vermont Art Online in direct response to the COVID-19 crisis.
 Vermont Art Online is a resource for teachers and families that offers virtual 3D tours of temporarily closed museums and galleries throughout the state of Vermont.
 Their map using a state map as the initial map design includes an informative legend image tag.

 Did you know: You don’t even need a 360 camera to capture 360 images like the ones in the tour below?
-Read our support article on how to use Google Street View app to take 360 photos.
+New pano to 360 by ThingLink allows you to convert any panoramic photo into fully 360 photosphere!

 5. Experiential interactive maps with sound effects: Halloween tour by Europa-Park